ibrahimelnemr/miscellaneous/game-dev-miscellaneous/sfml-testing/README.md

 `cd build`

-try this option to build it in the install directory `cmake .. -DCMAKE_INSTALL_PREFIX=../install`
+try this option to build it in the install directory.

-try this option to build it statically
+`cmake .. -DCMAKE_INSTALL_PREFIX=../install`

-`cmake .. -DCMAKE_INSTALL_PREFIX=../install -DBUILD_SHARED_LIBS=FALSE`
+This is a custom directory, if this causes issues, then try again with `cmake ..`

 `make`